shantanuroy04/quant-market/README.md

 ---

-# License 📄
+# License

 This project is licensed under the **MIT License**.

-See the `LICENSE.txt` file for details.
+See the `LICENSE.txt` file for full details.

 ---

-# Disclaimer ⚠️
+# Disclaimer

-This project is intended **for educational purposes only**.
+This project is **for educational purposes only**.

 Stock market predictions generated by this tool **should not be considered financial advice**.
-Always perform your own analysis before making investment decisions.

----

-# Acknowledgements

-Data sources:

-* Yahoo Finance

-Libraries used:

-* NumPy
-* Pandas
-* Scikit-learn
-* Streamlit
-* Altair